rodrigorc/papercraft/README.md

     * None: No fold line.
 How to fold them is up to you.
 You you use very thin paper you can even try to glue the model without folding.
 * Fold length: when using in or out segments, the length of the segment.
 * Line width: with of the folded printed lines, in millimeters.
 * Hidden fold angle: edges that separate faces with an angle below this one will not be drawn.
 It is 0 by default meaning that all edges will be printed.
-It affects only angles between faces of the model, it will never hide the fold line for a tab; if you want to hide those set the "Fold style" to "None" instead.
+It affects only angles between faces of the model, it will never hide the fold line for a flap; if you want to hide those set the "Fold style" to "None" instead.
 * Pages: the number of pages of the output printable document.
 * Columns: how many columns are used to order the pages in the 2D view.
 It does not have any effect in the final printable file.
 * Print Papercraft signature.
 You can disable the signature that is printed in the printable document linking to this Internet page.